 Application

 For purposes of FMLA, an eligible employee requesting FMLA leave shall provide at least 30 days’ notice prior to the leave date if the leave is foreseeable.
 The notice shall be written and include the anticipated start date, duration and reasons for the requested leave.
 When appropriate, the eligible employee must make a reasonable effort to schedule treatment, including intermittent leave and reduced leave, so as not to unduly disrupt the operation of the district.
-An eligible employee able to give advance notice of the need to take FMLA leave must follow the district’s known, reasonable and customary procedures for requesting any kind of leave.

 For purposes of OFLA, an eligible employee shall provide at least [{}30] days’ written notice of the need for foreseeable leave before starting family leave.
 An employee may commence family leave without prior notice in the event of: an unexpected illness, injury or condition of a child of the employee that requires home care; the death of a family member; the closure of the school or child care provider of the employee’s child due to a public health emergency unless the declaration of the emergency was issued by the Governor at least 30 days before commencement of the leave; or an illness, injury or condition related to the employee’s own pregnancy or childbirth that disables the employee from performing any available job duties offered by the district.
 If an employee commences leave without prior notice as allowed above, the employee must give oral notice to the employer within 24 hours of the commencement of the leave and must provide the written notice within three days after returning to work.
 Failure of an employee to provide the required notice for leave may result in the district deducting up to three weeks from the employee’s unused OFLA leave in that one-year leave period.
 The employee may be subject to disciplinary action for not following the district’s notice procedures.